AriZeto/games-web-app/README.md

 - Browse a vast collection of video games using a user-friendly interface.
 - View detailed game information, screenshots, and trailers.
 - Leave reviews and ratings for your favorite games.
-- Planned: User registration, personalized playlists, and more exciting features!

 ## Current Progress